Canon SX530 vs Sony A6300

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX530 does not feature such a mic input.

-Both the SX530 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX530 and A6300 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Is the Canon SX530 better than the Sony A6300 or vice versa?
 The listing below highlights the relative strengths of the two models.